Republic of Crimea (1992–1995): Relations with Russia

-Dissolution
+Name change in 1995

-On 30 January 1994, the pro-Russian Yuriy Meshkov was elected as President of Crimea on a pro Russian platform against the favoured candidate of the local establishment, Nikolai Bagrov.
-Despite then winning a referendum on further autonomy Meshkov quickly ran into conflicts with parliament.
+On 30 January 1994, Yuriy Meshkov was elected as President of Crimea on a pro-Russian platform against the favoured candidate of the local establishment, Nikolai Bagrov.
+Despite then winning a referendum on further autonomy, Meshkov quickly ran into conflicts with parliament.
 On 8 September, the Crimean parliament degraded the President's powers from the head of state to the head of the executive power only, to which Meshkov responded by disbanding parliament and announcing his control over Crimea four days later.

 Ukraine decided to intervene.
-On 21 September 1994 the Ukrainian Parliament renamed the Republic of Crimea as the Autonomous Republic of Crimea, and a week later the new Ukrainian President named Anatoliy Franchuk as the Prime Minister of Crimea.
-On 17 March 1995, the Ukrainian parliament abolished the Crimean Constitution of 1992, all the laws and decrees contradicting those enacted by Kyiv, removed Yuriy Meshkov as President of Crimea and abolished the office itself.
+On 21 September 1994 the Ukrainian Parliament renamed the Crimean Autonomous Soviet Socialistic Republic as the Autonomous Republic of Crimea, and a week later the new Ukrainian President named Anatoliy Franchuk as the Prime Minister of Crimea.
+On 17 March 1995, the Ukrainian parliament abolished the Crimean Constitution of 1992, all the laws and decrees contradicting those enacted by Kyiv, removed Meshkov as President of Crimea and abolished the office itself.
 After this Ukrainian National Guard troops entered Meshkov's residence, disarmed his bodyguards and put him on a plane to Moscow.

-On 31 March the Ukrainian President Leonid Kuchma issued a decree that subordinated the Crimean government to the Ukrainian Cabinet and that gave the Ukrainian President the power to appoint the Prime Minister of Crimea.
+On 31 March Ukrainian President Leonid Kuchma issued a decree that subordinated the Crimean government to the Ukrainian Cabinet and that gave the Ukrainian President the power to appoint the Prime Minister of Crimea.
 Crimea's status of being subordinate to Kyiv was confirmed eventually by the remaining Crimean authorities.

 From June until September 1995, Kuchma governed Crimea under a direct presidential administration decree.
 Crimea (with the exception of the city of Sevastopol) was designated an Autonomous Republic in the Ukrainian Constitution of 1996.
 After an interim constitution, the 1998 Constitution of the Autonomous Republic of Crimea was ratified, changing the territory's name to the Autonomous Republic of Crimea.